sentry-extensions/cyclops/README.md

 It takes into account the time your sentry backend is taking to service each request when calculating the interval with which to send the next request, thus making sure you don't flood your sentry backend.

-In our Load Testing, a server with 23 instances of cyclops running handled more than 12 thousand requests per second.
+In our Load Testing, a server with 23 instances of Cyclops running handled more than 12 thousand requests per second.

 Installing
 ==========

-Installing cyclops is as easy as:
+Installing Cyclops is as easy as:

     $ pip install cyclops